The 20 Best Gastric Lymphoma Doctors Near Me in Maryland, US

 English

 Dr. Abhishek Srinivas received his medical degree from the Johns Hopkins School of Medicine in 2006.
 He completed his diagnostic radiology residency at the Montefiore Medical Center of the Albert Einstein College of Medicine in New York in 2011.
 This was followed by a fellowship in Vascular and Interventional Radiology at the Johns Hopkins University School of Medicine in 2012.
 Prior to joining Johns Hopkins as faculty, Dr. Srinivas established an interventional oncology practice serving much of central New Jersey, and a local hub for patients affiliated with Hahnemann University Hospital’s liver transplant program in Philadelphia.
 During this time, Dr. Srinivas was also part of the neuroradiology team for the hospital’s stroke center.
 His primary areas of expertise include interventional oncology (liver, kidney and bone cancers), vascular disease (deep vein thrombosis, pulmonary embolism, aneurysm treatment), uterine fibroid embolization, spine interventions, and advanced biliary interventions.
 Other interests include novel device evaluation and development.
 Videos Abhishek Srinivas, M.D.
 Selected Publications Chang SW, Srinivas A, Murphy KP.
 Chapter 5: Endovascular Management of a Patient After SAH.
 Bhardwaj A, Alkayed NJ, Kirsch JR, et al. Acute Stroke: Bench to Bedside.
 Chapter 5, 53 – 61.
 New York: Marcel Dekker.
 Copyright 2007, informa Healthcare USA inc. Farinhas, J, Srinivas A, Gulko E, Bello J. Chapter 4: Imaging of the Spine and Spinal Cord.
 Kirshblum S, Campagnolo D, DeLisa JA, Spinal Cord Medicine 2nd Edition.
 Lippincott, Williams, & Wilkins (Copyright 2011) Gailloud P, Srinivas A, Chang SW, Murphy KP.
 Morgan RH.
 Percutaneous Vertebroplasty in a Sitting Patient.
 Journal of Vascular and Interventional Radiology.
 2005 Nov; 16(11):1558-9 Mahadevia AA, Weiland D, Kvamme P, Murphy KP, Srinivas A, Wyse G. Polymethylmethacrylate contact dermatitis after vertebroplasty.
 Journal of Vascular and Interventional Radiology 2007 Apr;18(4):585 Srinivas A, Chang SW, Gailloud P. Chapter 33: Diagnosis and Treatment of Cerebral Arteriovenous Malformations.
 Bhardwaj A, Alkayed NJ, Kirsch JR, et al. Acute Stroke: Bench to Bedside.
 Chapter 33, 397 – 404.
 New York: Marcel Dekker.
 Copyright 2007, informa Healthcare USA inc. Dr. Srinivas is rated as an Experienced provider by MediFind in the treatment of Gastric Lymphoma.
-His top areas of expertise are Bile Duct Obstruction, Ascites, Jaundice, Liver Embolization, and Bone Graft.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Bile Duct Obstruction, Ascites, Jaundice, Liver Embolization, and Bone Graft.
+Dr. Srinivas is board certified in American Board Of Radiology.

 Experienced in Gastric Lymphoma